atisharma/chasm_engine/README.md

 For example, set `world = "worlds/New York"` in your config file and create a text file `worlds/New York.txt` with the contents
 ```
 The setting is 1930's New York, and surrounding areas.
 There are many buildings specific to the area.
-[genre: realist urban fiction]
+(genre: realist urban fiction)
 ```
 This will create a world called 'New York' and scenes appropriate to it.

 ### Character cards

-If you want to override your or any other character's attributes permanently, create a file `worlds/New York/characters/Hero.json` (for a character name of Hero) with the contents
+If you want to override your or any other character's attributes permanently, create a file `characters/Hero.json` (if your character's name is Hero) with the contents
 ```
 {
     "name": "Hero",
     "appearance": "Heroic.",
+    "gender": "male",
     "backstory": "Comes from a long line of heroes.",
     "voice": "Heroic.",
     "traits": "Heroism.",
+    "likes": "Being heroic.",
     "dislikes": "Not being heroic.",
     "motivation": "To be heroic."
 }